GPUs under 200 GPUs under 200

 Shopping Links

-In terms of raw compute performance, the Arc A580 is the most powerful GPU under $200, but the Radeon RX 6600 is often faster in actual games thanks to its more mature set of drivers.
+As measured in raw compute performance, the Arc A580 is the most powerful GPU out of this trio, but the Radeon RX 6600 is often faster in actual games.

 Here’s a quick look at relative GPU performance in Futuremark’s 3DMark Time Spy benchmark with some additional GPUs included for reference.